Mutiny on the Bounty (1935 film): Historical accuracy

-Ship

-A British merchant navy officer recalled in his memoirs seeing the fore and aft-rigged schooner Commodore II being broken up in Cape Town in 1945, having suffered severe gale damage, and that this was the ship that had been re-rigged for the film.

 Reception

 Contemporary reviews were enthusiastic.
 Andre Sennwald of The New York Times wrote, "Grim, brutal, sturdily romantic, made out of horror and desperate courage, it is as savagely exciting and rousingly dramatic a photoplay as has come out of Hollywood in recent years.
 The Nordhoff-Hall trilogy was, of course, born to be filmed, and Metro-Goldwyn-Mayer has given it the kind of production a great story deserves."
 The Hollywood Reporter raved that it was "one of the greatest films of all time", with "the epic sweep of the sea itself."
 Variety called it "Hollywood at its very best.
 The story certainly could not have been presented as powerfully through any other medium."
 Film Daily wrote, "This is one of the most important productions since the inception of talking pictures.
 It is grim, gripping and pictorially perfect."
 John Mosher of The New Yorker declared that the filmmakers had "done a good, solid, fine job" and wrote that Laughton's performance as Captain Bligh "may not be exactly the image of the original brute, but it's a Laughton masterpiece."
 Mutiny on the Bounty topped the annual Film Daily poll of 523 critics as the best film of 1936 (it was released too late in the year to appear on the 1935 ballot).

 Rotten Tomatoes reports a 96% approval rating based on 74 reviews, with a weighted average of 8.60/10.
 The site's consensus reads: "The historical inaccuracies in this high-seas adventure are more than offset by its timeless themes, larger-than-life performances from Clark Gable and Charles Laughton, and Frank Lloyd's superb direction".